Introduction

 Answer:

-- VNet: Private network in Azure allowing secure communication between resources
+- VNet: Private network in Azure allowing secure communication between resource

 - Subnet: Subdivision of VNet to isolate resources and control traffic